What is Prism?

 CloudKeeper Prism is a multi-tenant Identity and Access Management (IAM) platform that centralizes how your organization manages users, groups, permissions, and AWS account access.
 Prism provides a unified interface for identity governance across your AWS environment.

-Prism is organized into three portals, each serving a different audience and purpose.
-After logging in, you select which portal to access from the Application Selection screen:
+Prism is organized into three surfaces, each serving a different audience and purpose: the Admin Portal, the JIT Access Portal, and Organization Services (which groups CloudTrail and Security Hub).
+After logging in, you select which to access from the Application Selection screen:

 Admin Portal